top of page

 AID

-We reconstruct vulnerable people's homes in villages which have suffered the heaviest destruction
+We reconstructed vulnerable people's homes and infrastructure in villages which suffered the heaviest destruction

-We have created critical drinking water solutions for c.
+We created critical drinking water solutions for c.
 30,000 people whose drinking water infrastructure was destroyed

-We evacuate people, with a focus on disabled and bed-ridden people and families with children
+We evacuated people, with a focus on disabled and bed-ridden people and families with children

-We deliver food, humanitarian and medical supplies to liberated areas and hospitals
+We delivered food, humanitarian and medical supplies to liberated areas and hospitals

 ABOUT US